Merlion: History

 The sea-lion, a heraldic beast of similar appearance to the Merlion, has long been used in the heraldry of Europe and its colonies.
 However, it is distinct from the Merlion and was not used to symbolize Singapore prior to the design of the Merlion.

-The Merlion was conceptualised by the vice-chancellor Kwan Sai Kheong of the University of Singapore and constructed from November 1971 to August 1972 by Singapore Lim Nang Seng (林浪新 (Lín Làngxīn)).
+The Merlion was conceptualised by the vice-chancellor Kwan Sai Kheong of the University of Singapore and constructed from November 1971 to August 1972 by sculptor Lim Nang Seng.
 It measures 8.6 metres high and weighs 70 tons.
 The project cost about S$165,000.